 You can create User Defined Fields (UDFs) to include additional information related to your business that is not a standard field in the Transactions Details page in the Agent Web Console.
 Once you have defined the UDF in the Agent Web Console, you can pass this data into Kount via an array called UDF as key-value pairs where the label is the key and the data passed in is the value.
 For more information on creating UDF, review Managing User Defined Fields.

-There are parameters responsible for maintaining the connection between linked interactions with the RIS.
-They are transported as a part of the Request/Response objects during standard RIS communication.
+There are a few parameters responsible for maintaining connection between linked interactions with the RIS.
+They are transported as a part of the request or response objects during standard RIS communication.

-This parameter is created by the customer (merchant) at the start of each new end-user purchase.
+This parameter should be created by the customer at the start of each new end user purchase.
 SESS is used to join the customer device data with the order data sent with the RIS request.
-If the merchant uses the Kount Device Data Collector service to obtain customer device information, then the same SESS value must be used for all RIS calls - starting with the call to the Device Data Collector service.
+If the customer uses the Device Data Collector service to obtain customer device information, then the same SESS value must be used for all RIS calls starting with the one to the Device Data Collector service.
+Requirements for the parameter value are:

 -